delmarle/RPG-Core/README.md

 </p>

 # What is Rpg Station?
-its a framework that want to simplify creation of RPG games but still provide flexibility, so you can make any type of game with included functionality.
-If the game you want to make is not possible out of the box, it will be very easy to add specific logic.
+A framework that want to simplify creation of RPG games but still provide flexibility, making it easy make any type of game with included functionality.
+If the game you want to make is not possible out of the box, it will be very easy to extend.
 ![](images/editor_showcase.png)
 # Requirement:
 - Unity 2019+